1980 Mercury Capri hatchback coupe

 Sales for the last of the second-generation Capris were not at all good, but Capri sales had not been good for years—Mercury’s traditional problem wedged between Ford and Lincoln.
 By 1986, Capri sales were about 9% of Mustang sales.

-Fox body Capris sometimes show up in the Hemming’s Motor News classifieds and eBay Motors, but there’s not a lot of activity.
-Bring a Trailer has auctioned a total of ten second-generation Capris, most of them the specialty ASC McLaren version.
+Fox body Capris sometimes show up in the Hemmings Motor News classifieds and eBay Motors, but there’s not a lot of activity.
+Bring a Trailer has auctioned a total of eleven second-generation Capris, most of them the specialty ASC McLaren version.
 I’ll say that Capris are uncommon rather than unloved.
+As I update this post in February 2026, there’s a 1986 Capri 5.0L for sale on Hemmings with Bright Red paint, Sand Beige cloth front bucket seats, an automatic, and a claimed 161,000 miles, asking $18,000.

 Make mine Smoke Metallic, please.